gbmhunter/blog/content/pcb-design/thermal-design-for-pcbs/index.md

 ## Thermal Interface Material (TIM)

+Thermal interface materials (TIMs) are thin layers of compressible ("compliant") thermally conductive material that are used to provide good thermal coupling between two components.
+They are usually used between a PCB and a heatsink.
+Both the PCB and heatsink are made of hard materials that although they look flat, contain microscopic rough patches which when sandwiched together, create insulating air gaps and make the heatsinking inadequate.
+Inserting a thin TIM between the PCB and heatsink removes these air gaps and greatly reduces the thermal resistance of the system.
+Many TIMs try to be as thermally conductive as possible while being an electrical insulator (if only diamond was cheap enough!).

 * Thermal grease TIMs: Offers the best thermal conductivity, but can be messy and slow to apply.
 * Phase-change TIMs: Have a high thermal conductivity but require significant clamping force for correct operation.
 * Adhesive-based TIMs: Have the lowest thermal conductivity but require less clamping force.

+Phase-change TIMs are a flexible solid sheet at room temperature, but quickly soften at higher temperatures (e.g. 50°C and above) to fill in microscopic irregularities between the two surfaces and decrease thermal resistance.
+The thickness of phase-change TIMs is usually between 0.1 and 0.5mm.
+[Boron nitride](https://en.wikipedia.org/wiki/Boron_nitride) is an example of a compound which has phase-change abilities.

+{{% img src="thermal-resistance-vs-pressure-tim-t-global-tg-a1250.png" width="600px" caption="The relationship between pressure and thermal resistance for a silicon TIM from T-Global Technology (TG-A1250).
+Image acquired 2020-08-14 from http://www.tglobaltechnology.com/uploads/files/tds/TG-A1250.pdf." %}}

 ## References